Southampton-RSG-Training/industry-skills-agile-training/episodes/14-estimation-prioritisation.md

 - `CH` for `Could Have`
 - `WH` for `Won't Have`

-Once added, as a group, go through each the backlog items and decide what level of priority to assign to them.
+Once added, as a group, go through each the backlog items and taking into account the time estimates for each, decide what level of priority to assign to them.
+Try to assign a 60%/20%/20% balance of `MH`/`SH`/`CH` across the issues.
+For the purposes of this training exercise, assume there is only a total of 1.5 hours available for the project (which may mean, depending on your estimates, that some things won't make the cut!)

 ::::::::::::::::::::::::::::::::::::::::::::::::::